 - An AAFP family physician mentor, who will serve as a role model, provide monthly guidance and project support.

-- The opportunity to develop and complete a Leadership Project of your choice related to your leadership track (due March).
+- The opportunity to develop and complete a Leadership Project of your choice related to your leadership track.

 - Additional opportunities to receive:

-- $1,000 for Leadership Project Award that includes a crystal award and travel stipend to return to the next National Conference and present his or her project and participate in FML Emerging Leader Institute related activities.
+- $1,000 Leadership Project Award that includes a crystal award and travel stipend to return to the next National Conference to showcase and present project and participate in FML Emerging Leader Institute related activities.

-- $3,000 for Best Leadership Project Award winner to attend a special Family Medicine opportunity
+- $3,000 Best Leadership Project Award to attend a special Family Medicine opportunity

 Leadership Program Tracks